Latest News

 Market participants will be able to tell whether inventories will follow their usual seasonal pattern, and begin to decline as we approach the northern summer.
 Or if soft steel production will continue to keep them high compared with previous years.

-The lack of volatility may also be a factor in the rise in imports.
-Singapore Exchange contracts have been locked in a narrow range around $105 per ton over the last 10 months.
+The lack of volatility may also be boosting import sentiment.
+Singapore Exchange contracts have been locked in a tight band?anchored at $105 per ton over the last 10 months.
 On Monday, the front-month contract closed at $109.09.

-Iron ore imports are driven by a decline in China's domestic production of iron ore, which is further exacerbated due to deteriorating ore grades.
-This means that the same amount of ore will yield less iron.
+Iron ore imports are driven by the decline of China's domestic iron ore production.
+This is further exacerbated due to the weakening of the ore grades.

-According to MySteel, China's first four months iron ore production was 326.8 millions tons, a 1% decrease from the same period in 2013.
+According to MySteel, China's first four months of the year saw an iron ore production of 326.8 millions tons, a 1% decrease from the same period the previous year.

 China's iron ore is a mixture of 20-30% iron.
 This means that it must be upgraded in order to match the imported grades, which are 60-65%.
 The process?is energy-intensive and costly.